KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

   - fire sb up - make sb excited or angry
   - sustain
     - to support emotionally
-    - to suffer expirience of damage or loss
+    - to suffer experience of damage or loss
     - to keep alive
     - let sth to continue
   - shout - орать